 Article IV: Meetings and Procedures

 - Meetings and Motions

 There shall be at least one general meeting for all NGSA members per academic year with the option of more by committee approval.
-GSAC shall schedule meetings, and all members must be notified of a scheduled meeting five days prior to the meeting date.
+The committee shall schedule meetings, and all members must be notified of a scheduled meeting 5 days prior to the meeting date.
 All voting members may sponsor a motion or resolution.
-All major motions and resolutions to be discussed at a meeting shall be distributed to members at least 24 hours before the meeting convenes.
+All major motions and resolutions to be discussed at a meeting shall be distributed to members at least 24 hrs before the meeting convenes.
 Members shall have the option of voting electronically or by mail.
 Motions and resolutions shall require a majority vote of those present at the meeting or voting by mail or e-mail ballot for passage.
-Mail and e- mail votes must be received by the secretary and counted by the elections committee (GSAC) before the end of the meeting at which other members vote in person.
-The GSAC committee shall make all reasonable efforts to include all mail and e-mail votes.
-When necessary, NGSA can invite faculty members to scheduled meetings with the goal of discussing any graduate training concerns.
+Mail and e-mail votes must be received by the secretary and counted by the elections committee before the end of the meeting at which other members vote in person.

 - GSAC Meetings

 The committee shall schedule meetings and all members of the committee must be notified at least one week prior to the meeting date.